 - Then find the right jurisdiction.
-You must figure out the court where the lawsuit must be tried.
+You must figure out the court where the lawsuit must be tried; the jurisdiction.
 Jurisdiction may depend on where the defendant or the plaintiff lives or where the event took place.
 Jurisdiction may also be based on the type of case, like small claims, or the type of crime, like defamation.
 Jurisdiction gets complicated in internet lawsuits and in cases where there are multiple parties involved.

 - Create a demand letter explaining your case and exactly what you want (usually in money).
 This letter is for the court and the defendant.

 - Complete the court forms and register your claim with the court.
 The forms and filing process depends on the jurisdiction.
 Court costs are involved here.